tajdeluca/portfolio/content/experience/cwt-digital.md

+---
+title: CWT Digital
+description: A small agency that was based in Brighton.
+This was my first major foray into the commercial world of web development.
+Here I was able to progress from a humble Web Developer to a Front-End Architect while learning quite a bit about the travel industry.
+role: From Web Developer to Front-End Architect
+startDate: 01-06-2014
+gradientStartColour: '#700000'
+gradientEndColour:  '#ef4c25'
+gradientDirection: '134'
+---

 ### Background
 This being my first job, it was a brand new experience for me.
 Thankfully I got to work with some awesome people in a great city!
 I got to experience 2 and a half years of challenges, experiences and adventures within the travel industry for which I am truly grateful.